 Fresh grout looks beautiful, but without proper cleaning and maintenance, it can become stained, mildewed, and even cracked.
 And when grout starts cracking and falling, water can seep behind the wall and cause major damage.

 A daily wiping-and-spraying routine after your bath or shower is essential to keep your tiles clean and prevent premature staining and damage.
 Sure, it might seem a little annoying, but it'll save you tons of work in the long run.

 Then, you should lightly spray your tile and glass with a mild, daily shower cleaner.
-You can make your own by mixing a 4:1 water to vinegar solution, or get a green cleaner.
+You can make your own by mixing a 4:1 water to vinegar solution or get a green cleaner.
 Many cleaning brands have a daily shower cleaner, so try them and see which one you like best.

-This daily routine will keep your shower or bath clean on a daily basis and will reduce the amount of time you'll need to spend scrubbing.
+This daily routine will keep your shower or bath clean daily and will reduce the amount of time you'll need to spend scrubbing.
 But it doesn't mean you get away from weekly maintenance.

 Sometimes, either through laziness or simple lack of attention, grout becomes stained and grimy to the point where your daily shower cleaner or baking soda paste can't quite do the job anymore.
 In this case, you need to break out the bleach to get rid of the stains.

 One easy way to focus the power of bleach where you need it is to use a bleach pen.
-A bleach pen is great for smaller surfaces and just a little grout work, and minimizes potential contact with your tile---but I wouldn't use it for cleaning your entire grout.
+A bleach pen is great for smaller surfaces and just a little grout work, and minimizes potential contact with your tile—but don't use it for cleaning your entire grout.
 It's amazing for a little extra strength in spots where the weekly or bi-weekly cleaning just isn't quite enough.

-And when the above doesn't work to remove the stains, there's one more thing you can do short of changing the entire grout: grout renewal.
+And when the above doesn't work to remove the stains, there's one more thing you can do short of replacing the entire grout: grout renewal.
 There are retail products to consider that add a layer of color and protection against future staining and can extend the life of your grout for quite a few years.

 Signs that your grout needs changing include flaking and breaking and tiles coming off.
-It's especially important to take action as soon as you see this kind of breakage in your grout, because water can seep into your wall and cause much worse damage.
+It's especially important to take action as soon as you see this kind of breakage in your grout because water can seep into your wall and cause much worse damage.

 If you have some DIY skills, changing grout by yourself is possible.
 If you can't be bothered, hiring a professional to redo your grout is your best bet.
 And while you're at it (and if you have the budget), why not change your tile as well?
 Today's tile styles fit every budget and decor ideas, and you might find yourself inspired by a new look or a colorful mosaic.